olepoeschl/NQueensFAF/README.md

 # NQueensFAF-Library
 A Java library for easily implementing own solvers (algorithms) for the N Queens problem.
 Contains a super fast Solver for CPU using pure Java and for GPU using OpenCL.
-Initially created for <a href="https://github.com/olepoeschl/NQueensFAF"> NQueensFAF <a>.
+Initially created for <a href="https://github.com/olepoeschl/NQueensFAF"> NQueensFAF </a>.

 # Getting Started
 ...